Cyfrin/moccasin/docs/source/moccasin_toml.rst

 - extra data

-A `gaboon.toml` file can look like this:
+A `moccasin.toml` file can look like this:

 .. code-block:: toml